inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_usage_plans.md

 ## Properties

 `ids`
-: The identifier of a UsagePlan resource.
+: The identifier of a usage plan resource.

 : **Field**: `id`